All the Republicans running for president in 2024, explained

 If anything, Christie’s attacks on Trump might spare other GOP candidates from having to go on offense against the former president, who has been known to eviscerate his opponents with mud-slinging and name-calling.
 That’s what he did to Christie in the 2016 presidential primary, where the former governor finished sixth before ultimately endorsing Trump for the nomination.

-Christie is likely to run on his record as a moderate governor, though his tenure as New Jersey’s executive was marred by the “Bridgegate” scandal.
+Christie has highlighted his record as a moderate governor, though his tenure as New Jersey’s executive was marred by the “Bridgegate” scandal.
 His aides allegedly orchestrated a plot to close lanes at a bridge that serves as a main artery to New York City in retaliation against a local mayor who did not back his reelection campaign.
 He continues to deny any knowledge of the plot, despite witnesses in the criminal trial of his aides testifying to the contrary.
 By the end of his second term, his approval rating had fallen to 15 percent.

 Former Vice President Mike Pence